datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 print(lower)
 print(upper)

-# Calculate and print the population mean
+# Print the population mean.
+Is in the C.I.?
 mean(ames$Gr.Liv.Area)
 ```